GOP election investigation costs rise to nearly $900,000 - NewsBreak

 Vos spokeswoman Angela Joyce told the Journal Sentinel that the speaker didn’t consider the legal costs to be part of Gableman’s budget.

-Liberal group American Oversight has filed three lawsuits seeking records from the investigation.
-Democratic Attorney General Josh Kaul has filed a lawsuit contending that Gableman can't force officials into depositions.
-Gableman has filed his own lawsuit seeking to jail Wisconsin Elections Commission Administrator Meagan Wolfe, three mayors and others whom Gableman maintains have refused to cooperate with him.
+Liberal group American Oversight has filed three lawsuit seeking records from the investigation.
+Democratic Attorney General Josh Kaul has filed a lawsuit contending that Gableman can’t force officials into depositions.
+Gableman has filed own lawsuit seeking to jail Wisconsin Elections Commission Administrator Meagan Wolfe, three mayor and others whom Gableman maintains have refused to cooperate with him.